 - Offers Real-Time Access to Information

 With real-time access to mission-critical information, it becomes easy to analyze the big picture and understand the relationship between disparate chunks of information to make informed decisions.
 With a GIS, it is easy to stay updated on multiple projects and track their progress from time to time.
-Whether you need to search a specific hydrant or identify the water lines that need immediate replacements, a GIS allows you to easy access any data in an instant.
+Whether you need to search a specific hydrant or identify the water lines that need immediate replacements, a GIS allows you to easily access any data in an instant.
 It saves you time and ensures that you take the right decisions at every level.

 - Improves Transparency and Decision Making

-Transparency is crucial to running an efficient, productive and accountable enterprise and it entails much more than just sharing information to all the stakeholders.
+Transparency is crucial to running an efficient, productive and accountable enterprise and it entails much more than just sharing information with all the stakeholders.
 It is important that everyone involved in a specific project understands the information and is able to analyze it before arriving at any conclusions.
 Public works departments manage big infrastructure projects that are executed by a team of internal and external decision-makers who work in close collaboration.
-GIS eliminates the time and effort spent on translating project knowledge by ensuring that every internal and external team member uses the same tool to interpret the same information in real-time.
+GIS eliminates the time and effort spent on translating project knowledge by ensuring that every internal and external team member uses the same tool to interpret the same information in real time.
 This strengthens the understanding of everyone who is working on the project from field technicians to facility managers.

 - Reduces Costs

 With GIS, the field staff can gather information remotely and also exchange data throughout the enterprise.
 With a centralized database that accurately tracks asset conditions across locations, the field crew can service work requests on the go.
 From generating digital work orders and locating assets that need repairs to tracking inventory and closing work orders, GIS can help you save a lot of your time and effort by eliminating the need to generate prints, record inputs, prepare manual reports, review daily PM schedules, plot routes using paper maps, and pick up daily assignments.
 The implementation of GIS automates routine tasks to help you save thousands of dollars spent on repairs, replacements and preventive maintenance.

 - Enhances Responsiveness